 First, I'd like to show you my before/after pictures (which I think are worth a thousand words).

-Here’s a collage of my facial hypertrophic scars back in June 2015 (during my university days ????):
+Here's my facial hypertrophic scars back in May 2015 (during my university days):

 Finally, here's some before/after photos of my chest keloids over the same time period:

 I still have scars today but I feel the difference has been night & day between these photos.